apache/zeppelin/docs/interpreter/spark.md

 ## IPython support

 By default, zeppelin would use IPython in `pyspark` when IPython is available, Otherwise it would fall back to the original PySpark implementation.
-If you don't want to use IPython, then you can set `zeppelin.spark.useIPython` as `false` in interpreter setting.
+If you don't want to use IPython, then you can set `zeppelin.pyspark.useIPython` as `false` in interpreter setting.
 For the IPython features, you can refer doc
 [Python Interpreter](python.html)